dellacortelab/chronosort/README.md

 python scripts/run_analysis.py --cif_dir data/test_data
 ```

-This command reads all `.cif` files in the directory, constructs an RMSD-ordered trajectory, aligns backbone atoms, and performs PCA.
+This command reads all `.cif` files in the directory, constructs an RMSD-ordered trajectory, aligns backbone atoms, and performs a PCA analysis.
 Outputs are written to `output/` by default:

 - `output/trajectory.pdb`
 - `output/projection.pdb`